Naphee25/Naphee25/README.md

-- 👋 Hi, I’m Nafisah
+- 👋 Hi, I’m Nafisah and I am a DevOps Engineer
-- 👀 I’m interested in data analytics, data science, data engineering cloud computing and machine learning
-- 🌱 I’m currently learning Python, R, AWS, Databases and Cloud
-- 💞️ I’m looking to intern as a Data Analyst, Data Engineer, Data Scientist or a Cloud Engineer
 - 📫 How to reach me abdulkadirnafisahabidemi@gmail.com

 <!---